Can you spare a few minutes?

 What a judge is likely to do

-You are living with a new partner and still getting maintenance from your ex.
+You are living with a new partner (but not married to them or in a civil partnership with them) and still getting maintenance from your ex.

 A judge is likely to expect the new partner to contribute to the household costs.
 As a result you may need less from your ex and so a judge may reduce your maintenance payments.